securityfirst/tent-content/contents_en/travel/vehicles/beginner/driving-guidelines.md

 [Title]: # (Driving Guidelines)
-[Order]: # (0)
+[Order]: # (0.1)

-Vehicle-related accidents are the major cause of injuries and fatalities among aid personnel.
-Driving in unfamiliar and sometimes difficult conditions can increase the likelihood of an accident.
-Other dangers include ambush, robbery and aggressive behaviour of armed personnel at checkpoints.
-If available and practical, all staff members should receive driver safety training.

-The most important piece of security advice an aid worker or human rights defender can be given is ALWAYS WEAR A SEATBELT.

-Driving Guidelines
+## Parked cars

-*   Park in well-lit, heavily populated areas.
-Close all windows and lock doors before leaving the vehicle.
-Have keys ready in hand when returning to vehicle.
-Check the back seat before entering.
+*   Park in well-lit, populated areas.
+*	Close all windows and lock doors before leaving.
+*	Have keys ready in hand on return.
+*	Check the back seat before entering.
 *   Immediately lock doors upon entry.
+*   Keep a spare vehicle key in a secure location, like an office.

+## While driving

+*	Always wear a seatbelt.
+*	Only open windows near occupied seats.
-Open windows no more than 5 cm and only those windows near occupied seats.
+*	Open windows no more than 5 cm.
 *   Do not speed or drive too fast for conditions.
-Observe local driving laws and regulations.
+*	Observe local driving laws and regulations.
-*   Avoid night driving or driving alone where possible.
+*   Avoid night driving or driving alone.
-*   Avoid letting the fuel tank fall below half full.
+*   Keep the fuel tank at least half full.

-*   Keep a spare vehicle key in the office.
+## Avoid passengers

+Passengers:
+  *	May not be covered by insurance;
+  * May violate organisational policies if you are driving for work;
+  *	May represent a security risk;
+  *	May damage perceptions of you and your work.

+*For example, carrying a soldier as a passenger may create the appearance that you are travelling or working together and compromise your independence.*

+## Don't risk your life

-*   Never voluntarily carry unauthorized passengers, especially soldiers.
-However, if threatened, provide the transportation.
-In the event of an attempted carjacking, you should not risk your life to save a vehicle.
+*	If threatened, provide transportation.
+*	In the event of an attempted carjacking, you should not risk your life to save a vehicle.